 Crispcyones are baked savory dough products that can be filled with all kinds of food.
-The dough is soft on the inside and crispy on the outside and our cones are best when eaten hot.
-Crispycones are seamless and drip free and they don’t crumble or crack when you bite into them.
+The dough is soft on the inside and crispy on the outside, and our cones are best when eaten warm.
+Crispycones are seamless and drip free, and they don’t crumble or crack when you bite into them.
 Ice cream cones are sweet, dry, crunchy and break when you bite them.

 How are Crispycones prepared?

 Crispycones are shipped frozen and need to be heated at the point of sale.
 Empty cones can be heated and then filled with hot or cold food, or they can be filled with food and then heated, prior to serving.
 The cones can also be filled in advance by the operator and stored in a freezer or refrigerator for future use.
 The cones should be heated in a conventional, convection, or rapid-cook oven, and held in a warming cabinet if not served right away.

 What is the dough made of?